How to deploy Ghost on DigitalOcean App Platform

 doctl databases user create <db-id> ghost_app_platform_user

-Replace <db-id> with your database cluster ID
+Replace with your database cluster ID

 Step 3: Create an App in App Platform